* Combination of durva/treme fails to beat chemotherapy

 * Durva on its own also misses in MYSTIC immunotherapy study

-* Study marked AstraZeneca's big bet on new cancer field (Adds CEO remarks on rumours he might leave)
+* Study marked AstraZeneca's big bet on new cancer field (Adds more on detail on cancer immunotherapy)

 LONDON, July 27 (Reuters) - AstraZeneca's combination of two injectable immunotherapy drugs failed to help patients as hoped in a closely watched advanced lung cancer trial, sending its shares plunging on Thursday.

-The so-called MYSTIC study was the most anticipated clinical experiment in the pharmaceutical industry this year and the news saw the shares tumble more than 16 percent, wiping $14 billion off the company's value in their biggest ever daily fall.
+The so-called MYSTIC study was the most anticipated clinical experiment in the pharmaceutical industry this year and the news saw the shares tumble more than 15 percent in early trade, putting them on track for their worst day ever.

 Initial results from MYSTIC found the combination of durvalumab and tremelimumab was no more effective at stopping disease progression than chemotherapy in patients expressing a protein called PD-L1 on 25 percent or more of their cancer cells.